 I wanted, first and foremost, to create a space for people with myasthenia gravis, a rare neuromuscular disorder, to come together and share experiences, tips and encouragement.
 While there’s a wealth of resources on autoimmunity online, including Facebook support groups, discussion fora and Meetups, there’s very little specifically for people with myasthenia gravis.
 I will be talking about things like specific treatments (failed and successful) I’ve tried and their side effects, as well as the mental and physical toll that chronic illness takes.

 Moreover, because I follow an autoimmune diet, and because food is a big part of my life, I will be sharing my own recipes, as well as restaurant reviews and foodie adventures.
-The plan that I am currently following is somewhere in between the Wahls Protocol Level 3 and Maria Emmerich’s keto adapted diet and, so far, it’s working for me.
+The plan that I am currently following is somewhere in-between the Wahls Protocol Level 3 and the autoimmune protocol diet and, so far, it’s working for me.
 I initially followed the autoimmune protocol (AIP) but it didn’t really give me the relief I was hoping for, although it did drastically improve my digestive symptoms (gas, bloating, acid reflux etc.) and my skin health.
-But I didn’t see an improvement in my neurological symptoms and only a minor improvement in my debilitating brain fog by doing AIP.
+But I didn’t see an improvement in my neurological symptoms and only a minor improvement in my debilitating brain fog by doing traditional AIP.

 I am luckier that other autoimmune patients in that I don’t have extreme reactions to certain foods (such as nightshades and quality dairy) and can divert from the plan occasionally, without fear of feeling like hell afterwards.
 However, I save “cheating” for travel and the rare fine dining experience and never, ever bring non-compliant foods home.
 I have also come to realize that I am highly sensitive to starches and sugars, and try to avoid them as much as possible.